lab1092/blender-manual_ja/manual/rigging/armatures.rst

 Open a default scene, then:

 - delete all objects in the scene
-- make sure the cursor is in the world origin with :kbd:`shift-C`
+- make sure the cursor is in the world origin with :kbd:`Shift-C`
-- press :kbd:`pad1` to see the world in Front view
+- press :kbd:`Numpad1` to see the world in Front view
 - then, either:
   - in the Main Menu, Go to Add > Armature > Single Bone
-  - -or- in the 3D view, add an armature with :kbd:`shift-A` :menuselection:`popup --> Armature --> Single Bone`
+  - -or- in the 3D view, add an armature with :kbd:`Shift-A` :menuselection:`popup --> Armature --> Single Bone`
-- press :kbd:`Del NumPad` to see the armature at maximum zoom
+- press :kbd:`Del Numpad` to see the armature at maximum zoom

 .. figure:: /images/ManRiggingDefaultArmature2.5.jpg